 Whereas compartment syndrome is characterised by restricted circulation in the muscles resulting in leg pain and sometimes numbness, burning or tingling in the shin area that comes on with exercise and disappears with rest.
 If your symptoms are severe and continue for a long time it can become a medical emergency due to the lack of circulation in the leg.More information

 Craig Hodson-Cornford.
 With over 30 years of experience, Instep Podiatry Brisbane’s head podiatrist Craig Hodson-Cornford has developed a strong reputation in the South East Queensland community for providing results-focused podiatry solutions.
-Developing a special interest in musculoskeletal podiatry, including sports medicine, Craig has successfully treated numerous patients with chronic pain issues from sports injury and […]
+With a special interest in musculoskeletal podiatry, including sports medicine, Craig particularly enjoys treating those with chronic pain issues from sports injury and joint […]

 Matthew McKean.
 Matthew joined the Instep Podiatry Brisbane team in 2017 and is an enthusiastic team member who enjoys helping his patients stay active.
 Matthew has worked as a Podiatrist since 2012, having graduated from QUT Kelvin Grove in 2011.
 In addition to private practice work in Australia, Matthew spent two years working for the […]

 Sport injuries are serious injuries, and incorrect care and rehabilitation at the time of the incident often results in chronic pain, discomfort or a resulting injury further down the track.
 It doesn’t matter if you experience this one month or ten years after occurrence, there is a high frequency of associated pain and injuries directly related to a previous sports injury.Available Treatment in Brisbane